chromaui/chromatic-docs/turbosnap.md

 - Re-run of the same build (commit and branch match the parent build)
 - [Infrastructure upgrades](infrastructure-upgrades)
 - [UI Test in a new browser](browsers)

+#### Missing commits (rebasing)

+The above algorithm depends on taking the git difference between the current commit and the commit for the ancestor build.
+In some cases (such as rebasing and force pushing), the commit for the ancestor may no longer exist in the repository, which prevents Chromatic from doing the git diff.

+In such situations Chromatic will search back from the ancestor until it finds a "replacement build", which still has a valid commit in the repository.
+Chromatic then approximates the difference between the ancestor and the current commit by considering the git difference between the current commit and the replacement and the detected UI changes between the ancestor and the replacement.

+A story will be tested in such circumstances if it either:
+(A) had code changes (according to git) between the current commit and the replacement OR (B) had visual changes (according to chromatic) between the replacement and the ancestor build.

 ## Configure